dtcenter/METplus/docs/Users_Guide/glossary.rst

      | *Used by:*  TCGen

    TC_GEN_INIT_FREQ
-     Specify the value of init_freq in the MET configuration file.
+     Specify the value of 'init_freq' in the MET configuration file.

      | *Used by:*  TCGen

    TC_GEN_VALID_FREQ
-     Specify the value of valid_freq in the MET configuration file.
+     Specify the value of 'valid_freq' in the MET configuration file.

      | *Used by:*  TCGen